Kyriosity/read-write/README+/software/QA/README+/tests-pitfalls.md

 ### Extra-long naming

-Results from the URGE to make tests lists to specification and lack of organization.
+Results from the URGE to make tests lists to specification and come short of organization.

 `ValidateShouldReturnErrorWhenFirstNameIsNull()`